isomerpages/nparks-gardening/page-index/edible-plants/_posts/2023-07-19-post-Radish.md

 <section>
 	<h4>Harvesting:</h4>
 	<p>The plant can be <a href="/page-index/horticulture-techniques/harvesting-hygiene/">harvested</a> for the fleshy root around a month after sowing.
-Leaving the plant for more than 1 ½ months usually results in a very fibrous and hard root that is unpleasant to eat.
+Leaving the plant for more than 1 ½ months usually results in a very fibrous and hard root that is unpleasant to eat, although some skilled growers are able to harvest them at 5 months.
 Radishes in tropical climates are usually smaller than their counterparts grown in colder climates.</p>
 	<p>Plants can be harvested for leaves at any time, with younger leaves being the most tender.
 However, the leaves will become tough when the plant starts to flower.
 Older leaves can be harvested multiple times via the <a href="/page-index/horticulture-techniques/cut-and-come-again/">cut-and-come-again method</a>. </p>
 	<p>The whole plant can be harvested once by gently digging up the fleshy root with a trowel.</p>
 	<iframe allowfullscreen="" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" frameborder="0" title="YouTube video player" src="https://www.youtube.com/embed/f_Uoug7ZSeg" height="415" width="100%"></iframe>